About Me

 In various capacities, I have worked with victims/survivors of sexual and relational trauma (e.g., sexual assault, rape, child abuse, emotional neglect, interpersonal violence) for about 20 years.
 I am committed to and passionate about being a trauma therapist.
 In addition to the ways of working I describe above, I have training and experience in therapy modalities specifically designed for treating Post-traumatic Stress Disorder (PTSD), including Cognitive Processing Therapy (CPT), Prolonged Exposure (PE), and Eye Movement Desensitization and Reprocessing (EMDR).
 AEDP (described above) is also a treatment model for trauma, especially complex trauma.

-For the past many years, I have worked most often with college students.
-I greatly enjoy being with young adults as they navigate through college, emerging adulthood, and all of the related life tasks that come with this time of transition.
+For the past many years, I have worked most often with college students and young adults.
+I greatly enjoy being with people as they navigate through college, emerging adulthood, and all of the related life tasks that come with this time of transition.

 My other areas of speciality include: